filipernogueira/university-search-engine/README.md

 University's Search Engine was made with the following Tech Stack:

+-   [Python](https://www.python.org/) - A versatile programming language used for the backend development, and data processing.
+-   [Flask](https://flask.palletsprojects.com/en/3.0.x/) - A python framework to build API's
 -   [React.js](https://react.dev/) - A JavaScript Framework for Web Development;
 -   [Tailwind CSS](https://tailwindcss.com/) - A CSS Framework;
--   [Python](https://www.python.org/) - A versatile programming language used for the backend development, and data processing.

 ## Running Instructions: